By Dubbo Stampede's Coach John Robins

 I have not specified which days the runs will be done, but I recommend that with the Completer runs that they not be on consecutive days.
 This allows for a good recovery to occur and effective soft tissue adaptation.
 In the Competitor plans, there are two rest days and it is recommended that they be positioned after the two hardest runs of the week.

 So, have a good think before choosing the race in which you would like to participate.
 Be ambitious as well as sensible.
-We are looking forward to holding the fifth Dubbo Stampede Running Festival and look forward to your participation this year.
+We are looking forward to holding the Dubbo Stampede Running Festival and look forward to your participation.

 - Coach John.